ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 ###  Configuration data objects

 ####  Requests
-The `requests` configuration object specifies the URLs used to transmit data to an analytics platform as well as batching behavior of the request.
+The `requests` configuration object specifies the URLs used to transmit data to an analytics platform as well as batching or reporting behavior of the request.
 The `request-name` specifies what request should be sent in response to a particular event (e.g., `pageview`, `event`, etc.) .
 The `request-value` contains a https URL, the value may include placeholder tokens that can reference other requests or variables.
-The `request-value` can also be an object that contain optional batching configs.
+The `request-value` can also be an object that contains optional request configs.

+##### Request configs
+When defining a request with an object.
+The properties are:
+ - `baseUrl`: A required property to define the url of the request.
+ - `reportWindow`: An optional property to specify the time (in seconds) to stop reporting requests.
+The trigger with `important: true` will override the maximum report window constraint.

 In this example, all requests are valid.